mariiamel/Project_2/README.md

 - RESTful routing chart

 ##Description of the app
-Find the coffeshops you like in your area by name of coffeshop, city or zipcode (available cities to search in for now: Seattle, LA and NY).
+Find the coffeshops you like in your area by name of coffeshop.
 App based on Yelp API (https://www.yelp.com/developers/documentation/v3/get_started).

 ##MVP goals